konradha/konradha.github.io/content/posts/pinns.md

 very nice bounds on convergence and precision of the solution you arrive at.
 Tremendous.

 Let's not talk about the hard numerical analysis terms and other concerns.
-I want to give an overview on how you can _quickly_ build solvers for instances of hard problems on your own.
+I want to give an overview on how you can _quickly_ build solvers for instances of PDE problems on your own.

 ### The setup
 We start from a very common formulation of a PDE problem: Take some operator L defined on some